kingking888/TikTok-API/README.md

 This API requires the requests lib https://docs.python-requests.org/en/latest/

 # Usage
-First step would be to obtain a url the tiktok application sends to get/post to it's api The url should contain things like device parameters and account id's
+First step would be to obtain a url the tiktok application sends to get/post to it's api.

+The url should contain things like device parameters and account id's.

-To get the needed parameters from the url use the following command:
+To obtain the dictionary of needed parameters use: getDeviceParams("The url")

+Once the dictionary is obtained use: